Going Public: International Art Collectors in Sheffield

 Download key quotes from The Going Public Report here

-Going Public: International Art Collectors in Sheffield continues in 2016 with an exhibition of highlights drawn from the collection of Valeria Napoleone, the foremost collector of work by women contemporary artists.
+Going Public: International Art Collectors in Sheffield continued in 2016 with an exhibition of highlights drawn from the collection of Valeria Napoleone, the foremost collector of work by women contemporary artists.
 Find out more about Going Public: The Napoleone Collection at the Graves Gallery, which is supported by The Art Fund, here

 Going Public: International Art Collectors in Sheffield was co-originated by Mark Doyle and Sebastien Montabonel and is led by Museums Sheffield.
 In 2015 the project was a partnership between Museums Sheffield, Sheffield Cathedral, Sheffield Hallam University’s Sheffield Institute of Arts Gallery and Site Gallery.
 The project was supported by Arts Council England, The Henry Moore Foundation, Montabonel & Partners, Sheffield City Council and Sheffield Hallam University.